 The other appears to be a Bren LMG or light machine gun, also firing the .303 British round and designed in 1935.
 In variations collectively known as the L4 (L4A1, L4A2, etc), it has been used until recently by many Commonwealth countries and is still used by the Jamaica Combined Cadet Force.

 A man in a maroon beret portraying an officer evaluates their reenactment portrayal.

 Or, he portrays an officer evaluating his men.

 Accurate and detailed reenactment can get a little confusing...

 These men appear to be U.S. personnel in 1940s uniforms with 1940s equipment, but they are French reenactors.
 Being in Normandy around the time of the annual commemoration of the landings can be rather disorienting.
 It's as if you have stepping onto a movie set, or even back in time.

 This is the church at Angoville-au-Plain, famous for becoming a refuge for both civilian and military wounded on D-Day.
 Two medics from the U.S. 101st Airborne Division provided lifesaving care to 80 combatants, an act commemorated by a memorial marker here.
 Blood stains remain on the pews in the sanctuary.

-The town of Sainte-Marie-du-Mont was largely impassible on the 3rd.
+The town of Sainte-Marie-du-Mont was largely impassible on June 3rd.
 Most of the central square and two of the four main roads leading in and out of the town were completely blocked.

 Reenactors' light vehicles, jeeps and small trucks, lined the square.
 One reenactor brought his Churchillian bulldog.